lumeland/lume.land/docs/configuration/copy-static-files.md

 ## Ignored files

-Note that the ignore settings explained in [Ignore files](./ignore-files.md) are applied when copy static files, including files starting with `_` and `.`. for
+Note that the ignore settings explained in [Ignore files](./ignore-files.md) are applied when copying static files, including files starting with `_` and `.`. for example:
-example:

 ```js
 // Ignore a subfolder